ShubhhamMahale/Cricket_Analysis/README.md

 ## Overview
-The Cricket Analysis project utilizes Power BI for data visualization and analysis of cricket statistics.
-Data is collected through web scraping using Python and Google Colab IPython notebooks.
-The scraped data includes player information, match data, batting stats, and bowling stats, which are then stored in JSON format and converted to CSV files for easy handling.
+The Cricket Analysis initiative utilizes Power BI for comprehensive visualization and analysis of cricket statistics.
+Through web scraping using Python and Google Colab, player information, match data, batting stats, and bowling stats are collected and transformed into CSV files.
+The interactive dashboard showcases player tables with detailed stats, enabling users to explore individual player performances.
+Additionally, a scatter chart compares batting averages against strike rates, providing insights into player efficiency.
+With links to features focusing on all-rounders and dream team selection, the analysis offers comprehensive tools for cricket enthusiasts and analysts alike.

 ## Features
 - **Web Scraping**: Python scripts are used to scrape data from cricket websites, gathering player and match statistics.